 Fast-food franchises are one of the best real-world examples of decentralization.
 Each restaurant in the chain is responsible for its operation.

-In the similar way, is it possible to disrupt the traditional centralized financial instruments?
+In a similar way, is it possible to disrupt the traditional centralized financial instruments?
 YES, it is.

 According to Forbes, DeFi has touched a market cap of $148 billion, & these protocols have held more than $90 billion in locked up assets this year in smart contracts.
 Up from $18 billion at the beginning of this year.
 This is the real traction & valuation carried by these platforms.